 Built in 1525, the Palazzo Gritti is a Venetian Gothic wonderland.
 Originally, the palace was the home of one of Venice’s doges, Andewa Gritti.

 Now, the palazzo is an expensive luxury hotel.
 The hotel is chock full of Venetian antiques, oriental rugs, and spectacular Murano glass light fixtures.
 It faces La Salute.
-A drink of the Gritti Terrace shouldn't be missed.
+A canal-side drink at the Gritti Terrace shouldn’t be missed.

 6. Palazzo Corner della Ca’ Grande